 A large number of automobile manufacturers and their suppliers are using the versiondog data management system from AUVESY to manage the device data of a wide range of automation equipment manufacturers, including Siemens, KUKA, Schneider Electric, Mitsubishi Electric, and Rockwell.
 This software solution provides advanced version control and documentation of the control program data of equipment from these and many other manufacturers.
 In the event of problems, it is easy to see when a change was made, who made it and why it was made.
 Program data is stored at change points by the data management system and cannot be subsequently changed.
 This is invaluable for an auditor as it adds a great deal of certainty to the audit process and significantly eases the process of providing proof of quality in production.
 Work currently being undertaken by those in charge of IIoT-related matters at the ZVEI (the German Electrical and Electronic Manufacturers’ Association) show us the direction that data management could take in the future.
 They are busy developing a data management shell called RAMI 4.0 (the IIoT is also known as Industrie 4.0 in Europe, hence the “4.0” in the name).
 A universal communication protocol makes many new connections possible.
 Between the customer and production control, for example.
 This kind of connectivity opens up completely new value-creation opportunities.

-The software specialist AUVESY provides strong support for the automotive industry in these times of rapid change.
+The software specialist AUVESY provides strong support for auditing in the automotive industry in these times of rapid change.
 Its versiondog data management system is there to ensure that quality assurance requirements for automation equipment continue to be met.
 Digitalization presents us with new challenges every day.
 To keep up with the latest developments, AUVESY regularly invites its customers to working group meetings to ensure that its data management system remains at the forefront of quality assurance.

 Dr. Thorsten Sögding,